 In his capacity as Chair of the Department of Security and International Affairs (DSIA, 2010–13) at CFC, he read, edited and evaluated all LOGs for the academic courses in each programme, including the National Security Programme (NSP) and the Joint Command and Staff Programme.
 The JCSP course on “National Security and International Affairs” (DS 547) had 39 distinct activities (e.g., lectures, and seminars) for a total of 111 hours of programme time in the residential course and 164 hours of programme time in the distance learning (DL) version.
 He annually presented the opening DS 547 lecture of the residential course to overview the content and deliverables in DS 547.
 He also prepares the "Course Overview" and "Guidance for Instructors" in the DL version of the course.
 Concomitantly he served in 2010/11 and 2011/12 and 2014/15 as an Instructor for one DL syndicate, with responsibility for marking threaded discussions and essays.

-In the past decade, Dr. Dorn has supervised over 60 officers from a dozen nations in research papers at the master's level for both the JCSP and NSSC/NSSP/NSP courses.
+In the past two decades, Dr. Dorn has supervised over 100 officers from a dozen nations in research papers at the master's level for both the JCSP and NSSC/NSSP/NSP courses.

 He has taught courses and gave lectures at various universities and military institutions.
 This website's presentations page gives lecture titles in courses and at outside institutions, including the actual pdf and/or PPT.